 Today the Department executes its functions not only in research and outreach but, equally importantly, in the education of the next generation of scholars, policymakers and informed citizens in Australia, the Asia-Pacific region, and the world.
 Whether it is at the undergraduate, graduate, or doctoral level, the Department’s education offerings equip those students with the skills necessary to make a lasting positive contribution.
 We are also proud of our record of engaging in executive training especially in the field of diplomacy as we equip practitioners with the knowledge and skills necessary to excel.

 Heads of Department

-The Department currently has thirteen academic staff, with expertise covering international theory, international security, and international political economy, as well as a broad range of other issue areas, including human rights, environmental politics, international institutions and organisations, regionalism, human security, alliance politics, and Australian foreign policy.
+The Department currently has sixteen academic staff, with expertise covering international theory, international security, and international political economy, as well as a broad range of other issue areas, including diplomacy and diplomatic practice, human rights, environmental politics, international institutions and organisations, regionalism, human security, alliance politics, and Australian foreign policy.
 In all of our research we bring a regional focus to the study of global politics.